d-eide-hsd/companion-module-bmd-ultimatte/companion/HELP.md

 This module was designed for the Blackmagic Design Ultimatte 12.
 There is not an ethernet protocol with earlier versions.

+This version is a test for adding rotary button input.

 ## Sponsored By
 Module development sponsored by Stream Works [streamworks.ae](streamworks.ae)